 Gain an introduction to the many resources of the Library of Congress through these online professional development modules.
 Library of Congress Eastern Region at Waynesburg University

 The Library of Congress offers a wealth of professional development videos for educators on topics ranging from working with maps to using inquiry in the classroom.
-For further information please visit the following: http://www.loc.gov/teachers/professionaldevelopment/videos/?loclr=blogtea
+For further information visit the Library of Congress professional development videos page.

 Teachers with experience working with primary sources are welcome to join this network.
 Create a password and profile, then explore resources, discuss issues, and enjoy!
-Go to the network.
-Included within the network are a variety of groups, including two groups facilitated by Rich Cairn, Emerging America Director:
+To read testimonials or watch an overview video of the network's offerings visit the site.
+Included within the network are a variety of groups, including three groups facilitated or co-facilitated by Emerging America: